Spring Boot provides a number of utilities and annotations to help when testing your

 If you prefer your test to run against a real database, you can use the

-annotation the same way as for DataJpaTest
+@AutoConfigureTestDatabase annotation the same way as for DataJpaTest.

-A list of the auto-configuration that is enabled by @JdbcTest
+A list of the auto-configuration that is enabled by @JdbcTest can be

 found in the appendix.

-can be used in a similar fashion as @JdbcTest
+@JooqTest can be used in a similar fashion as @JdbcTest but for jOOQ related tests.
+As

 jOOQ relies heavily on a Java-based schema that corresponds with the database schema, the

-will be used.
+existing DataSource will be used.
 If you want to replace it by an in-memory database you

-to override those settings.
+can use @AutoconfigureTestDatabase to override those settings.

-beans will not be loaded
+@JooqTest will configure a DSLContext.
+Regular @Component beans will not be loaded

-into the ApplicationContext
+into the ApplicationContext:

 import org.jooq.DSLContext; import org.junit.Test; import org.junit.runner.RunWith; import org.springframework.boot.test.autoconfigure.jooq.JooqTest; import org.springframework.test.context.junit4.SpringRunner; @RunWith(SpringRunner.class) @JooqTest public class ExampleJooqTests { @Autowired private DSLContext dslContext; }